StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 What did it do?

-First, it did NOT install git or tree, since those are already there.
+First, it did NOT install tree, since that is already there.
 That's ok.
 Second, it DID create your directories and files:

 ````
-vagrant@precise64:~/Lab-03$ tree
+vagrant@precise64:~/vagrant$ tree
 .
 |-- A
 |   |-- aa